johsteffens/About-Me/README.md

 **Q:** Does this not apply to all possible solutions? <br>
 **A: No. Many solutions contain some level of design which leaves room for developing alternatives.
 A good patent should only claim the one original design.
 It should not be so broad that it potentially covers all possible future alternatives, which haven't been invented yet.**

 **Q:** I can see that your tight definition might render some of today's patents invalid.
-What is your better solution? <br>
+What would be your better approach? <br>
 **A: I have none (yet).
 At best I have a preliminary remedy but it might not work for everyone.**

 **Q:** What is your remedy? <br>